-Meta-left - When the left became aware that everything is rotten.
+Meta-left - When the left became aware that everything was rotten.

 Melvin - A normie male nerd.

 Mickey Mouse - Everyone loves him.
-There is nothing that is more graceful than him.
+There is nothing more graceful than him.

-Millennial - The first white generation to declare a future without white people.
-Most millennials don't want to see a striving future for their own race because they have given up on them.
-There is some racially-aware whites fighting this, but they too are under the spell of extreme pessimism and postmodern consumerism.
-Ask any Millennial what is embarrassing, and they will say "living in the middle of nowhere with my backwards parents."
+Millennials - The first white generation to declare a future without white people.
+Most millennials don't want to see a striving future for their race because they have given up on them.
+Some racially-aware whites are fighting this, but they too are under the spell of extreme pessimism and postmodern consumerism.
+Ask any Millennial what is embarrassing, and they will say "Living in the middle of nowhere with my backward parents."
 If given a choice, Millennials want to see themselves as pure, artistic individuals without a sincere connection to anything racial.
-Ironically, SWPL culture is still there, and because of Girard's mimetic theory, Millennials still attach themselves to white people consumer culture.
+Ironically, SWPL culture is still there, and because of Girard's mimetic theory, Millennials still attach themselves to white people's consumer culture.
 But they are looking for a future where they can be something they are not, such as being an anime character, trans, gay, or otherkin (this is a reflection of post-capitalism).

 Milk Shakes - A nice dessert to have while looking at roller girl panties.

 Misogyny - Being a sexist can be tough.
 Either you hate your wife, or you hate modern women.
-But ironically it’s ok to hate men.
-Hating women brings back the beater in wifebeater.
+But ironically it’s okay to hate men.
+Hating women brings back the beater in a wifebeater.

-Missing Foundation - An amazing band that started a real cultural revoultion around school-shootings.
+Missing Foundation - An amazing band that started a real cultural revolution around school shootings.

 Mission Hill - A cult classic cartoon show about reality.

-My Life as a Teenage Robot - A cartoon show that started off the Calarts movement.
-It was hated when it first aired, but later was appreciated for it’s futurism and it’s Asian-Aryan idealism.
+My Life as a Teenage Robot - A cartoon show that started the Calarts movement.
+It was hated when it first aired but later was appreciated for its futurism and its Asian-Aryan idealism.

 NBC (and its peacock) - A religion that introduced color to the world.
 It is said that the black sun is hiding beneath the colorful peacock.
 A sign of homonationalism.

 Neofolk - Something of the past.
-It got obsessed with European folklore too much and lost it’s original intention.
-Now we are introducing a Post-neofolk.
+It got obsessed with European folklore too much and lost its original intention.
+Now we are in a post-neofolk sound and scene.

-Neutral Mik Hotel - Shaun Partridge claims that the band took Anne Frank from him, and used it for their own preening purposes.
-Could they be influenced from Pft!?
+Neutral Mik Hotel - Shaun Partridge claims that the band took Anne Frank from him, and used it for their preening purposes.
+Could they be influenced by PFT!?